All articles

 Likely reasonWhat to check

-SSL issuesHTTPS availability, redirect logic
+DNS or SSL issuesHTTPS availability, certificate chain, mixed content, redirect logic

 Ranking drops often happen at the same time as hosting migration, but are caused by other changes done during the same period.

-What to do during migration
+What to do before changing hosting

 To avoid traffic loss, follow these steps:

-1. Make a full backup before migration
+1. Make a full backup of files, database, media, and server configuration.

 Google's conclusion